Mechanism of Action

 Selected form

-Free-form L-Glycine, vegan grade.
 Glycine is the smallest and simplest amino acid.
 It accounts for approximately one third of the amino acids in collagen and is involved in the synthesis of glutathione, the body's primary intracellular antioxidant.
-This free form (not bound to another compound) allows direct and rapid intestinal absorption.
-Highly soluble in water, it disperses readily in a formula.
-Quality: vegan, non-GMO.
+Depending on your profile, it may be present in your formula in two forms, both counted in the displayed dose.

 Formula dosage